willnode/engine4-src/articles/basics.md

 The basic part of the library is how you understand the concept of fourth-dimension, how to implement this library to scene, and manipulate objects in scene.

+The documentation is expecting you to already know and familiar with how to setup 3D objects in Unity Game Engine.

-If you haven't see our examples scene, we recommend you to do so!
+If you haven't see and play our examples scene, we recommend you to do so!